The perfect teammates: Prostate Cancer UK continue partnership with Non-League Day

-This year clubs taking part will receive a limited edition matchday pennant marking the 10-year anniversary, showcasing their support for Prostate Cancer UK and continuing a theme of activity with the charity on the annual day since 2014.
+This year clubs taking part will receive a limited-edition Prostate United shirt, showcasing their support for Prostate Cancer UK and continuing a theme of activity with the charity on the annual day since 2014.

 From wig-wearing, branded armbands and a unique match ball inscribed by men affected by prostate cancer, to multiple match day collections, ‘Man of Men’ badge-wearing, branded clubhouses, crossbar challenges and epic walks to games, Non-League Day has always caught the imagination among the grassroots game for those wishing to support Prostate Cancer UK.